Laze-Project-Team/LazeNext/docs/en/tutorial/basic.md

 # Basics

-Now let's learn how to use Laze in a basic way.
+Now let's learn how to use ⢱⌍⠼⡶ in a basic way.

 💡 The following programming descriptions are intended for beginners in programming, so intermediate and advanced users may understand many parts of the information.